David-Xiang/Dot-Files/README.md

-# dot-files
+# Dot-Files
-some of my private dot files
+Some of my dot files for terminal configuration.